eronalves/mercadolibre-challenge/README.md

 ## Docker

-This application is configured to use docker compose and scripts was add on package.json to be easy to use.
+This application is configured to use docker compose for scalability purpose and scripts was add on package.json to be easy to use.

 **Development:**